About the Journal

 The Editor will contact the authors, again within 7 days of receipt of the recommendation from the Advisory Editor, with her/ his decision and send them copies of the review documents.
 The Editor will put in copy the Advisory Editor.

 The Editor is responsible for taking the final editorial decision.
 She/he will prepare a decision letter based on the comments of the reviewers and the recommendation of the Advisory Editor, which will be sent by email to the corresponding author with copy to the Advisory Editor, again within 7 days of receipt of the Advisory Editor’s recommendation.

-The four possible Editor’s decisions, as foreseen in the OJS platform, are the following:
+The four possible editorial decisions, as foreseen in the OJS platform (online system), are the following: